Samhollowood/CaveCalcV2.0/README.md

 python run_models.py
 ```

-### Aragonite Precipitation
-In the GUI, users should navigate to the calcite/aragonite heading.
-Here they can define `Aragonite` as the precipitate mineralogy via a drop-down menu.
-If the user is running models via a .py file, then defining the model_name: `precipitate_mineralogy` as a string `Aragonite' will initialise Aragonite precipitation during model runs.
-There is no requirement to actively change the database files.
-The precipitate_mineralogy variable feeds into CaveCalcV2.0 whether the Calcite.dat or Aragonite.dat database should be loaded.

 ## Carbonate Data Analyser (CDA)
 The new Carbonate Data Analyser (CDA) mode aims to automate the comparison between CaveCalcV2.0 model output and measured speleothem data.
 There are three key steps to the CDA: